ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

    [2024-03-01T20:36:03]     INFO 0 UW schema-validation errors found [2024-03-01T20:36:03]     INFO 0 Rocoto validation errors found

-The generated workflow XML file (``land_analysis.xml``) will be used by the Rocoto workflow manager to determine which tasks (or "jobs") to submit to the batch system and when to submit them (e.g., as soon as task dependencies are satisfied).
+The generated workflow XML file (``land_analysis.xml``) will be used by the Rocoto workflow manager to determine which tasks (or "jobs") to submit to the batch system and when to submit them (e.g., when task dependencies are satisfied).

 Run the Experiment
 ********************